ruby-next/ruby-next/README.md

 ## Using with EOL Rubies

-We currently provide support for Ruby 2.2, 2.3 and 2.4.
+We currently provide support for Ruby 2.3+.

 **NOTE:** By "support" here we mean using `ruby-next` CLI and runtime transpiling.
 Transpiled code may run on Ruby 2.0+.